CCAMLR-Science/Toolbox/docs/CF_Power_doc.md

 1. Create a folder, a new R project in that folder, and put the R script in that folder,

-2. Run the script.
-A csv file and a figure (Fig. 1) should have been created in your folder.
+2. Open the R project and run the script.
+A csv file and a figure (Fig. 1) will be created in your folder.

 <br>